jeffzh4ng/tinyc/COMPILER-ARCHITECTURE.md

 then compiler-related optimizations yield a doubling in program speedup every 18 years.
 So perhaps there's more ROI to focus at the top[^1] and bottom[^2].
 </details>

+TODO: i will look at some of the major optimizations, but due to proebstings law, compiler correctness seems to be a more fruitful activity, since din is being used instrumentally as a research project.

 Compiler construction is usually broken down into three phases: frontend, middleend and backend.
 Just like how the more larger problem of translation between problems